openvinotoolkit/model_server/docs/model_server_rest_api.md

   "error": <error message>|<string>
 }
 ```
-When operation succeeded HTTP response status code is 200, otherwise another code is returned.
+When operation succeeded HTTP response status code is 200, otherwise, another code is returned.
 Possible messages returned on error:

-- retrieving status of one of the models failed:
+- retrieving the status of one of the models failed:
 ```JSON
 {
   "error": "Retrieving all model statuses failed.
 Check server logs for more info."
 }
 ```

-- converting model status responses to json failed:
+- converting model status responses to JSON failed:
 ```JSON
 {
   "error": "Serializing model statuses to json failed.
 Check server logs for more info."